 - Drink a glass of water for at least 30 minutes before eating.

 - Switch one of your tea/coffee breaks to water instead.

 First Aid Courses in Brisbane

-CPR First aid courses and training are open to all since emergency situations such as complications caused by dehydration can happen to all ages, anywhere in Australia.
-HLTAID010 Provide an emergency first aid response is one of our popular courses.
+CPR First aid courses and training are open to all since emergencies such as complications caused by dehydration can happen to all ages, anywhere in Australia.
+HLTAID010 Providing basic emergency life support is one of our popular courses.
 Contact us anytime for your queries.

 About CPR First Aid

 RTO No. 21903: CPR First Aid was founded in 2007.
-We specialise in providing first aid training in CPR, asthma and anaphylaxis for a range of workplaces including childcare, schools and other industries in NSW, VIC, SA, WA and QLD.
+We specialise in providing first aid training in CPR, asthma, and anaphylaxis for various workplaces, including childcare, schools, and other industries in NSW, VIC, SA, WA, and QLD.
 We are a Registered Training Organisation with the Australian Skills Quality Authority (No 21903).
 Our courses and Units are VET-accredited for workplaces in Australia.

 Dehydration can significantly affect your heart rate.
 Even slight dehydration might increase heart rate.
 This is because, in order to maintain blood flow and fluid balance, the body’s natural response to dehydration is to raise blood pressure and heart rate.
 The consequences of dehydration on the heart increase the strain on your heart as the muscle tries to compensate.
-Prevention of dehydration is very important.
-Drink your water at least between 2.1 to 2.6 litres for adults and between 1 to 1.6 litres for children every day.
-When dehydration occurs, it is best to perform effectively First Aid.
+Prevention of dehydration is vital.
+Drink your water between 2.1 to 2.6 litres for adults and 1 to 1.6 litres for children daily.
+When dehydration occurs, it is best to perform first aid effectively.
 Hope you learned the first aid tips for dehydration.
-Learning is fun, you can join us in our CPR First Aid Australia Training for more first aid tips!
+Learning is fun; you can join us in our CPR First Aid Australia Training for more first aid tips!